-Iran plane crash site found, state media says
+Search for Iran plane crash wreckage 'ongoing'

-Tehran (CNN)Iranian investigators have located the site of Sunday's plane crash that killed all 65 people on board, state TV reported Monday.
+Tehran (CNN)The search for the wreckage of a plane that crashed in Iran, killing all 65 people on board, remains "ongoing" a day after the incident , state TV reported Monday.

+State media retracted earlier reports on Monday claiming the crash site of the Iranian Aseman aircraft had been located.

+According to state-run IRNA, a Red Crescent official was quoted as saying there was "no reliable news" that the crashed aircraft had been located.

 Bad weather had thwarted a recovery mission on Sunday, when a rescue helicopter was forced to turn back.

-Note: This story has been updated to reflect Iranian state media's retraction of an earlier report